 As luck would have it, I was never caught cheating, even by Fr.
 Joseph Carriere - a stern and strict elderly Canadian priest who sometimes moved from class to class to catch students cheating in exams.
 Looking back though, I think doing such kind of cheating probably confused me as I had to be cautious not to be apprehended.
 Little wonder that it didn't help me fare well in the tests during my Form 1 year.

 Another form of cheating I tried in Form 1 was during English lessons that we were taught by an American called Mrs. Susan Moore.
 Well, I noted that whenever we read a passage in a textbook called Integrated English, Mrs. Moore would ask us to write down the meanings of vocabularies in the passages.
 She would then mark our answers and record our scores as part of continuous assessment tests.

-So when we broke for one half-term holiday that year 2002, I went and found out the meanings in a dictionary of all the vocabularies in the passages we hadn't yet read in textbook.
+So when we broke for one half-term holiday that year 2002, I picked a dictionary and found out the meanings of all the vocabularies in the passages we hadn't yet read in the English textbook.
 I wrote the meanings in small bits of papers which I glued next to the relevant passages.
 But guess what again!
 When we reported back to school after that half-term holiday, Mrs. Moore never asked us again to write down the meanings of vocabularies in passages in Integrated English.
 And I have always suspected she refrained from doing so after observing what I had done.

 As bright as my high school classmates were, I always felt our class had only one true genius.
 That was George Yuka.

 Unlike other top students in my class who excelled by virtue of consistent hard work, Yuka aced his exams out of natural brilliance.
 His main weakness was slovenliness.
 If he had combined his natural brilliance with disciplined study habits, he would have been an academic whizz-kid.